Dhq/dhallqvist-blogg/_posts/2016-10-05-sweet-text-substitution-in-vim.markdown

 * `:wa` (Write/save all buffers)
 * `:ccl` (to close the quicklist window, I have it bound to &lt;leader&gt;x)

-As always it's good to start to commit your changes before, so you can easily undo if you cange your mind.
+As always it's a good idea to begin with committing your changes before, so you can easily undo if you change your mind.
 Also, you can of course add the c-switch to the substitute-command if you want to confirm before all changes.
 I tried creating a simple vimscript-function that does all these steps with two arguments, but vimscript is still terrible and I didn't have the patience to tackle with it right now, maybe some other day! :)